SOCIALIST ESTABLISHMENTS OF THE 20TH CENTURY:

 Post-revolutionary situations are often abused by people with despotic in nature , who have the need to " buzz " their neighbors and order them not only what to do (even if they have to "go to the toilet in an organized way ... ...) , but also how to think and how to praise them.
 There were also primitives who did not see socialist reforms as objective changes in the social order, but only as exchanges of people and property: " Everyone pulls the saw for a moment. "; " What's yours is mine.
 And what's mine, you don't care!" (they also expressed it in a more vulgar way) .
 And they saw it as an opportunity for themselves: " Now I will be rich and I will command!" .
 Unfortunately, people of this type preferentially get into leadership positions.Socialism is a beautiful idea, but it should have been done by other people ..! ..

-It may be naive and utopian to hope that appropriate enlightenment can ensure that existing "celebrities" voluntarily give up at least part of their illicit profits, property and privileges and agree with others on a fairer organization of society, without hostility, violence and bloodshed ..? .. and democracy - dictatorial regimes, counter-revolutionary forces and right-wing movements, supporting the plundering of minerals, the exploitation of working people in difficult conditions, the government of money and the fraudulent indebtedness of poor countries ...
+It may be naive and utopian to hope that appropriate enlightenment can help existing "celebrities" voluntarily give up at least part of their illicit profits, property and privileges and agree with others on a fairer organization of society, without hostility, violence and bloodshed..?..
+Developed Western nations boasting of freedom and democracy (especially the United States) have so far supported militarily and economically in the troubled regions of the world mainly those forces that oppose real progress and democracy - dictatorial regimes, counter-revolutionary forces and right-wing movements, supporting the plundering of minerals, the exploitation of working people in difficult conditions, the government of money and the fraudulent indebtedness of poor countries ...

 of progressive companies in the 1960s and 1970s